sooluh/sooluh/README.md

 My name is Suluh Sulistiawan and I'm a software developer/DevOps engineer.
 I'm from Indonesia, living in Pemalang, Central Java and currently studying at [SMK Negeri 1 Pemalang](https://github.com/smkn1pml).

 **Personal Stuffs:**
-- &#x1F52D; I’m currently working on school project
+- &#x1F52D; I’m currently working at home :kissing:
-- &#x1F331; I’m currently learning server management
+- &#x1F331; I’m currently learning for graduation exams :wink:
-- &#x2728; Interested in backend-ish things
+- &#x2728; Interested in backend-ish things :zany_face:
-- &#x26A1; I don't really like music and I only go out when it is really important
+- &#x26A1; I don't really like music and I only go out when it is really important :no_mouth:

 ## &#x270d; Blog & Writing
 Apart from coding, I also maintain a blog - you can find my articles on my website at [teknowebapp.com](https://www.teknowebapp.com/profile/4).